COEN498-691-PROJECT/ML_project/README.md

 ### TensorFlow TFX Pipeline
-Video demo of the tfx pipeline:
+Video demo of the tfx pipeline: https://drive.google.com/file/d/1U2wrudpB5Su2tluR3CdlRmcPin3_H0_U/view?usp=sharing

+For the best display, the file should be run on as instructed below.
+The program was originally opened on VS Code, then Jupyter Notebook.
+Google Collab may not run the program properly, since it defaults to a newer python version.

 1.  **Check python version**
 Ensure it runs a version of python 3.9 (newer models may not work with tfx, we use Python 3.9)
     ```bash
     python --version
     ```